mikeboers/PyHAML/README.md

     <meta http-equiv="Content-Type" content="text/html;charset=UTF-8">

-If you want to pass in any other non-identifier attribute names, you can expand a mapping in place.
-Eg.:
+If you want to pass in any other non-identifier attribute names, you can expand a mapping in-place.
+E.g.:

     %div(class_='content', **{'not-valid-python': 'value'}) content